-- Program Administration and Structure - Staff Education and Professional Development - Child Well-being - Family Communication, Engagement and Cultural Competence
+- Program Administration and Structure - Staff Education and Professional Development - Child Well-Being - Family Communication, Engagement and Cultural Competence

-Note: This guide is designed for School-age Only Programs who serve children who are already enrolled in school and attend the school-age program only during out-of-school time.
+Note: This guide is designed for school-age only programs that serve children who are already enrolled in school and attend the school-age program only during out-of-school time.
 Several indicators are noted as not applicable and in gray due to the type of programing that is offered.

-ELEMENT I: PROGRAM ADMINISTRATION AND STRUCTURE 📃
+ELEMENT I: PROGRAM ADMINISTRATION AND STRUCTURE